Before we look at the MERV rating chart (1-20 rating for 0.3 – 10 micron particles), let’s answer this question:

 Definition: HEPA filter is a mechanical filter that must remove 99.97% (according to U.S. DOE) of particles whose average size is equal to 0.3 microns.

 In other words: HEPA filters are better than anything MERV rating can measure.
-They are not ‘Minimum’ efficiency.
+They are not ‘Minimum’ efficient.

 In fact, they are high-efficiency filters.
-Their rating is based upon filtering out a particular size of air particles; 0.3-micron ones.
+Their rating is based upon filtering out a particular size of air particles, 0.3-micron ones.
+You can check the best medical-grade air purifiers here; these use H13 HEPA filters.

 Because they go ‘off the MERV chart’, they are referred to as HEPA filters or high-efficiency filters.